General principles for the interpretation and application of the Charter

 Waiver has been disapproved of in respect of human rights legislation.
 Contracting parties (labour relations contracts) are not competent to contract themselves out of anti-discrimination provisions of human rights legislation; contracts having such effect are void, as contrary to public policy (Ontario Human Rights Commission v.
 Etobicoke, 1 S.C.R.
 202; Newfoundland Association of Public Employees v.
 Newfoundland (Green Bay Health Care Centre), 2 S.C.R.
 3; Parry Sound (District) Social Services Administration Board v.
 O.P.S.E.U., Local 324, 2 S.C.R.
 157).

 Waiver has been recognized as possible in respect of certain Charter rights: R. v.
 Borden, 3 S.C.R.
 145 (section 8 — protection against unreasonable search and seizure); R. v.
 Rahey, 1 S.C.R.
-588 (paragraph 11(b) — right to be tried within reasonable time); Richard, supra (paragraph 11(d) — presumption of innocence).
+588 (section 11(b) — right to be tried within reasonable time); Richard, supra (section 11(d) — presumption of innocence).
 For waiver of any Charter right to be effective, it must be voluntary and fully informed (a clear understanding of the true consequences and effects of the waiver of rights): see Borden, supra, at paragraph 34; Richard, supra, at paragraph 22.
+One rights holder cannot waive another rights holder’s rights: R. v.
+Reeves, 2018 SCC 56, at paragraphs 4, 48-52.

 Timing / Process